joepk90/graphql-editor/README.md

 It has also only been tested when used to extend existing schema (these are configuration settings in the backend project).

 ## TODOs
 - [ ] Can we move all schema/faker definition logic to the backend, and remove it completely from the front end?
 Can we request the "fake" schema to use in GraphiQL?
+Remove duplicate fakeDefinitions logic.
 - [ ] Make it possible a Request Headers to Voyager in the browser (unsure why this isn't currently possible)
 - [ ] Improve the editors UX:
     - Button design and saving feedback